sopesamuel/sopesamuel/README.md

-- #Hi!
+# Hi!
 I'm Mosope
 - 👨🏿‍💻 I'm a Full Stack Engineer/Developer
 - 👀 I’m interested in blockchain technologies
--  I’m currently learning frontend frameworks and blockchain languages.
+- :gear: I’m currently learning frontend frameworks and blockchain languages.
 - 💞️ I’m looking to collaborate on ...
 Web 3
 - 📫 How to reach me ...
--:EMOJICODE:

 <!---
 sopesamuel/sopesamuel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.